gerekper/ganjaking/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.1.6 - 08.31.2023 =
+* Fixed an issue that was preventing CodeMirror input fields from saving correctly.

+= 2.1.5 - 08.30.2023 =
+* Reworked the majority of the UI to use WordPress AJAX to save data and perform plugin actions.
+* Renamed Bricks Delay JS quick exclusion, as it can be used to target more than just their slider.
+* Adjusted clean_html utility function regex to better handle large inline data scripts.
+* Added skip-lazy class to built-in lazy loading exclusions.
+* Added right-to-left admin styles for better usability on RTL sites.
+* Fixed an issue where certain HTML characters would not print correctly when saved in a fetch priority selector input field.
+* Fixed an issue where fetch priority selectors would sometimes not get the correct priority applied when set to low.
+* Fixed a typo in the fetch priority tooltip.
+* Updated background processing library to version 1.1.1.
+* Translation updates.

+= 2.1.4 - 08.08.2023 =
+* Added new preload option to add the Fetch Priority attribute to different resources on the site to help improve LCP.
+* Added built-in lazy loading exclusion for fetchpriority attribute.
+* Added Delay JS quick exclusion for Termageddon + Usercentrics.
+* Switched individual JS delay to use the same inline script as delay all to take advantage of delayed triggering of event listeners.
+* Fixed an issue where an empty notice was appearing when a database optimization process completed.
+* Fixed an issue with critical image preloads where an image with an empty src attribute would prevent other similar ones from being added on the same URL.
+* UI improvements to input row sections.

 = 2.1.3 - 07.02.2023 =
 * Fixed an issue that was preventing existing Script Manager settings from showing up in certain instances.